Content Type Filters for SharePoint Online

-If you’ve created a content type in SharePoint, you may find yourself needing to filter on it in a search web part.
-In the modern world, this web part is called Highlighted Content.
-Being able to do this is particularly important if you want to roll up content of a specific type across many sites.
-This post will walk thru examples of doing this in a world where sites, and the content types within, can be provisioned manually or in an automated fashion.
+If you’ve created a content type in SharePoint, you may find yourself needing to filter on it in a search web part (Highlighted Content web part) or needing to apply a retention label on content based on it.
+Being able to do this is particularly important if the content type is in use across many sites in your tenant.

-Although use of content types in one specific library may not be necessary, think big picture.
+Although filtering content types in one specific library may not be necessary, think big picture and overall use-case.
 What if we had corporate policies in 3 different sites on our tenant as follows:

 • Lending policies stored in the Lending site